 The role of the client in the delivery of infrastructure projects is to undertake strategic planning resulting in the business case for a project and thereafter, through delivery management processes, oversees the conversion of a business case into project outcomes (see 5.1).
 Client delivery managers require built environment professional inputs and strategic advice in order to function as a client.
 Given that there is limited built environment expertise capable of providing such inputs and advice within many organs of state, the public sector should be able to access credible and experienced specialist know-how from the private sector, typically on a part time basis.
-Organs of state should be permitted to negotiate professional contracts with credible individuals at market related rates to provide the necessary technical inputs and advices to support their "buying" function.
-Contracted individuals who function as advisors to the client delivery manager should be prohibited from providing normal built environment professional services associated with the "supply" function on projects where they function as advisors.
+Organs of state should be permitted to negotiate professional contracts with credible individuals at market related rates to provide the necessary technical inputs and advices to the client delivery manager should be prohibited from providing normal built environment professional services associated with the "supply" function on projects where they function as advisors.